 Fix roofing sheets to timber posts

 We then fixed each side in place, removing the old pallets first.
-As the ground was slightly sloped, to level the heap up, level channels were dug from the front post to the back, allowing each roofing sheet to sit flat and square with each post.
+As the ground was slightly sloped, to level the bin up, level channels were dug from the front post to the back, allowing each roofing sheet to sit flat and square with each post.

-In this case as we are building around and existing heap the rear had a wall behind it which would make it tricky to insert roofing screws as they are self-cutting and need to be screwed in straight and level so that they cut through the metal surface.
+In this case as we are building around and existing bin the rear had a wall behind it which would make it tricky to insert roofing screws as they are self-cutting and need to be screwed in straight and level so that they cut through the metal surface.

 As access was so tight we made up eight 150mm x 40mm brackets using some left over roofing sheet and then drilled a 6mm hole on each side, roughly 30mm in from the square edge of the bracket.